-- (73) The Pro Vice-Chancellor of the College will schedule the College Promotion Committee interviews and each candidate of their interview details. - (74) Candidates who are away from the University at the indicated time of interview will have the option of: - a. agreeing (in writing) to be considered in absentia; - b. returning for the interview at their own expense; or - c. being interviewed remotely by telephone, video conference or other means.
+(73) The College Pro Vice-Chancellor will schedule the College Promotion Committee interviews and each candidate of their interview details.

+(74) Candidates who are away from the University at the indicated time of interview will have the option of:

+- a. agreeing (in writing) to be considered in absentia; - b. returning for the interview at their own expense; or - c. being interviewed remotely by telephone, video conference or other means.